mauriciopoppe/quickhull3d/README.md

 Additional implementation material:

 - Dirk Gregorius presentation: https://archive.org/details/GDC2014Gregorius
-- Convex Hull Generation with Quick Hull by Randy Gaul: http://www.randygaul.net/wp-content/uploads/2013/11/QuickHull.pdf
+- Convex Hull Generation with Quick Hull by Randy Gaul (lost link)

 [This library was incorporated into ThreeJS!](https://github.com/mrdoob/three.js/pull/10987).
 Thanks to https://github.com/Mugen87 for his work to move the primitives to ThreeJS primitives, the quickhull3d library will always be library agnostic and will operate with raw arrays.